Srijan-Arya/Credit-Score-Classifier/README.md

 # Credit Score Classification Model 🏦📊

-## 📜 Overview
+## 📜 Project Overview

-This project is designed to build and evaluate machine learning models for predicting credit scores.
-The goal is to classify credit scores into different categories based on a dataset that has undergone preprocessing to handle missing values and ensure quality.
+This project is designed to develop and evaluate machine learning models for classifying credit scores into distinct categories.
+Using a well-preprocessed dataset, we aim to build robust models to predict creditworthiness based on financial attributes.
+The primary focus is on achieving high performance in terms of accuracy and ROC-AUC score, a key metric for assessing the quality of multi-class classification models.

 ## 📊 Dataset

-The dataset used for this project is the [Credit Score Classification Dataset](https://www.kaggle.com/datasets/parisrohan/credit-score-classification) from Kaggle.
-This dataset includes various features related to credit scores and has been preprocessed for consistency.
+The dataset utilized in this project is the [Credit Score Classification Dataset](https://www.kaggle.com/datasets/parisrohan/credit-score-classification) available on Kaggle.
+This dataset includes various features relevant to credit scoring and has been preprocessed to handle missing values and ensure overall data quality.

 ## 🛠️ Models

-Two powerful classification models have been implemented and evaluated:
+We have implemented and evaluated two advanced machine learning models:

 1. **Random Forest Classifier** 🌲
 2. **Gradient Boosting Classifier** 🚀